How are People Saved?2011 May 15

 Jesus taught extensively about the kingdom because it was so different from any earthly kingdom.
 In fact, this new kingdom wasn't an earthly kingdom at all (John 18:36, Romans 14:17, 1 Corinthians 15:50).
 It was a spiritual kingdom that was established by Jesus' death and resurrection. note This made it quite difficult for humans to understand.

 The gospel is the good news of the kingdom of God.
 Yet, many times the emphasis I hear is just on the the death & resurrection of Jesus.
 These are essential because they are the means by which Jesus established his kingdom.
 But they are not the gospel.

 Jesus taught the gospel even before he started talking about having to die (Matthew 4:17 & 4:23).
 And he sent his disciples out also proclaiming the kingdom, the gospel (Matthew 10:7-9, Luke 9:2 & 9:6).
-Jesus' disciples opposed him later when he talked about his death, so you can be sure that they weren't talking about death and resurrection in their proclamations of the gospel.
+Jesus' disciples opposed him later when he talked about his death, so you can be sure that they weren't talking before about death and resurrection when they were out proclaiming of the gospel.

 The gospel is about the kingdom.
 Understanding the kingdom makes Christianity easier to understand, and makes it more practical.